taba2177/react-native-webview-direct-printer/README.md

 // Automatically trigger ZPL generation if the URL contains 'print'

+# You need to set up the printing service from the settings on your Android device, and the appropriate driver for your printer will be downloaded.

 ## Features
 - Display an invoice from a URL in a WebView
 - Automatically detect URL changes and generate ZPL when the URL contains specific parameters